mmckechney/SqlBuildManager/docs/localbuild.md

 ## SQL Package

-`sqlpackage.exe` is needed for the use of the DACPAC features of the tool.
-It should already be available in the `Microsoft_SqlDB_DAC` subfolder where you are running your tests.
-If not, you can install the package from here [https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download?view=sql-server-2017](https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download?view=sql-server-2017).
+`sqlpackage` is needed for the use of the DACPAC features of the tool.
+It should already be available in the `Microsoft_SqlDB_DAC` subfolder (Windows) or the `microsoft-sqlpackage-linux` subfolder (Linux) where you are running your tests.
+If not, you can install the package from here [https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download](https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download).
 The unit tests should find the executable but if not, you may need to add the path to `\SqlBuildManager\SqlSync.SqlBuild\DacPacHelper.cs` in the getter for `sqlPackageExe`.